badadmin/msktutil_script/README.md

 These scripts will fundamentally change the behavior of your server, or, at least it will attempt to.
 Please do not run this against a production server or any server that you care about until you have completely tested and vetted the results against your requirements and the outcome arrived at.
-The main msktutil_core.sh script will make backup copies of all the impacted files prior to chnaging them.
+The main msktutil_core.sh script will make backup copies of all the impacted files prior to changing them.
 It does not, however, provide the means to roll-back the changes made by the authconfig command.

 Finally, if this scripts causes you untold amounts of financial loss, the dissolution of your marriage, your dog to die, your server to explode, your